thinkinglabs/thinkinglabs.github.io/_posts/2019-09-06-from-bi-annual-to-fortnightly-releases-in-4-months-for-15-teams-and-a-single-monolith.md

 If you thought Continuous Delivery was just for the happy few having trendy microservices, think again!

+Learning outcomes - you will be able to:

+- Understand how the Improvement Kata is a better approach to introduce change at scale.
+- Apply the Improvement Kata to introduce change.
+- Analyse the organisation's current situation using a Value Stream Mapping workshop.
+- Identify the bottlenecks requiring first attention using the Theory of Constraints.
+- Apply Fear Conversations to surface stakeholders' fears and mitigate them.

 References:

 - [Lean Enterprise](https://www.goodreads.com/book/show/18167218-lean-enterprise) (ch 6 Deploy Continuous Improvement), Jez Humble, Joanne Molesky, Barry O'Reilly